eideeivindsen/it2810-webutvikling-h17-prosjekt-4-group-13-1/README.md

 NOTE: The './db/' is the path to the /db folder for the project.

+Alternatively, if you experience issues with permissons etc, do this instead:

-2) Navigate to /Server/ folder in Website and uncomment the commented line and comment the other one inside db.config.js:
+Navigate to /Server/ folder in Website and uncomment the commented line and comment the other one inside db.config.js.
+It should look like this:

 ```bash
 module.exports = {
     //database: 'mongodb://localhost:27017/warewolf'